Start installing PE in a Windows environment

 Log into the PE console

-On the validation page, the installer verifies various configuration elements (for example, if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
+On the validation page, the installer verifies various configuration elements (for example, if SSH credentials are correct, if there is enough disk space, and if the operating system is the same for the various components).

 - When you click Start using Puppet Enterprise, you receive a browser warning about an untrusted certificate.
 This is because you were the signing authority for the console's certificate, and your Puppet Enterprise deployment is not known to your browser as a valid signing authority.
 Ignore the warning and accept the certificate.